G1OJS/G1OJS.github.io/pages/BandSpotsHere.md

 A [ham radio](https://en.wikipedia.org/wiki/Amateur_radio) related utility that uses the [Pskreporter] [MQTT](https://mqtt.org/) feed to display transmit and receive statistics for stations currently active on [FT8](https://www.sigidwiki.com/wiki/FT8) in a specified country ([DXCC](https://www.electronics-notes.com/articles/ham_radio/awards/dxcc-ham-radio-operating-award.php) code).

 ## Notes
 At the time of writing (Sep 2024), I've been working on this utility for about a week; hence, this page is really to publish the idea and allow people who know a bit about coding to try it out.
 As I develop it further, I'll add some install instructions and see what I can do to make that as simple as possible.
-In the meantime: download & install Python, open a command window and type "pip install " + each of the libraries mentioned below, download the two bits of python code from this page, and the two Windows batch files to run them, and run both batch files.
+In the meantime: download & install [Python](https://www.python.org/), open a command window and type "pip install " + each of the libraries mentioned below, download the two bits of Python code from this page, and the two Windows batch files (bottom of this page) to run them, and run both batch files.

 Also, this whole page assumes a lot of knowledge about ham radio, the FT8 mode and [Pskreporter.info](https://pskreporter.info/)